w3c/webappsec-permissions-policy/document-policy-explainer.md

 When you set a required document policy, most features will have to be acknowledged by the document being embedded, as otherwise it can be possible to affect the content on that page in unexpected ways.
-Any policies which require acknowledgement will be advertised with a `Sec-Required-Document-Policy` request header.
+Any policies which require acknowledgment will be advertised with a `Sec-Required-Document-Policy` request header.

 If the content which is returned doesn't have a `Document-Policy` header which